cockroachdb/movr/README.md

 `roachprod create ${FULLNAME} --gce-zones us-west1-b,europe-west2-b,us-east1-b --geo --nodes 9 && crl-stage-binaries ${FULLNAME} all scripts && crl-stage-binaries ${FULLNAME} all release && roachprod start ${FULLNAME} --sequential`

 At this stage, if you run into an error that reads `crl-stage-binaries: command not found` you likely have not installed CRL production tools.
 To fix this, clone github.com/cockroachlabs/production, and put the crl-prod folder on your path.
-Alternatively, you can execute the crl-stage-binaries script within directly.
+You might need to re-start a terminal if you continue to run into this error because the updates don't retroactively apply to old running processes.

 Make a note of the output here; it includes a mapping of hosts to regions.
 This will be useful when sending certain types of queries to certain regions.